Matthew Morse Booker

 My first book Down By The Bay: San Francisco's History Between The Tides (University of California Press, 2013) investigates how Native American, Mexican, and American societies used and changed a remarkable natural and urban space, the San Francisco Bay and Delta.
 It was a runnerup for the 2013 Northern California Book Award and was reviewed in the Journal of American History, Environmental History, the San Francisco Chronicle, the Sacramento Bee, and in journals and newspapers as far afield as Australia.

-With colleagues at the National Humanities Center, Duke and UNC, I helped organize a national conference, "Beyond Despair: Theory and Practice in the Environmental Humanities" at the National Humanities Center in 2019.
+With colleagues at the National Humanities Center, Duke and UNC, I organized a national conference, "Beyond Despair: Theory and Practice in the Environmental Humanities" at the National Humanities Center in 2019.
 With my colleague Chad Ludington, I organized a national conference on Food + History at NC State in May 2012.

 I am also interested in the causes and consequences of urban and suburban patterns of living, in using digital tools to analyze and map historical sources, in the history of agricultural technologies and the history of disease both as a physical reality and as a source of fear and spur to policy.
 Other projects include a a public science effort on the history and dispersal of sourdough, with Rob Dunn and Erin McKenney, both in the Department of Applied Ecology at NC State.